 Windows may be covered with sheets for privacy for the first 30 days of residency, after which blinds, shades or curtains must be installed and maintained.

-Boarded up windows are not permitted except in the case of eminent threat of hurricane or other named storm.
+Boarded up windows on occupied homes are not permitted except in the case of eminent threat of hurricane or other named storm.
 In which case plywood can be installed over windows for a period of 72 hours prior to land fall of the storm, and must be removed within 72 hours of the named storms passing.
 In the event of a broken window, plywood may be placed over the damaged area temporarily.
 Broken windows must be replaced within 72 hours of the damaging event.

 Hurricane shutters: the Board and/or the ECC shall have the authority to adopt standards regarding approved materials and appearance of the installation and use of hurricane shutters in the community.

 Paint: Peeling, faded, stained, mildewed or otherwise damaged paint on any building or structure, trim, or other surface, whether attached or unattached to the home is unacceptable.
 All homes, garages, carports, sheds, lanais, cages, trellis, or other structure including trim, gutters, downspouts, fascia, soffit, and siding, including roof shingles and tiles or other material must have fresh looking surface.
+Building exteriors shall be painted in a single color; Doors and trim may be a different but uniform color complementary to the color of the building exterior.

+Roofs: Roofs of houses shall be constructed from the same material and be the same color throughout.
+All roofing types and material are permissible.
+The roofs of car ports and extensions do not have to be the constructed of the same material or color as the roof of the house.

 .

 Section 10: Hardscapes.
 Hardscapes are defined as any hard surface not part of the building structure and include driveways, sidewalks, patios, porches, lanais, pool deck, paver decks, retaining walls, fences, concrete or brick/stone edging and other hard surfaces whether structural or part of the landscape.
+Hardscapes do not include municipal property (roads and sidewalks) adjacent to lots.

 Hardscapes will be maintained in the same manner as the living unit or any other structure on the residential lot.

-Hardscapes will be free weeds and other vegetation, clean of oil, grease, mold, mildew or other stains, and maintained to be free of excessive cracks or other damage.
+Hardscapes will be free of weeds and other vegetation, clean of oil, grease, mold, mildew or other stains, and maintained to be free of excessive cracks or other damage.
 In the case of parking areas constructed of shell, gravel or other porous material, the area shall be maintained so as to be free of grass, weeds or other vegetation.

 All sidewalks and entryways will be free of weeds and other debris and edged to maintain a clean neat appearance free from any trip hazards.
 Cracks shall be sprayed with a chemical weed/grass controller and kept free of weeds, grass or other vegetation.